ThallasTV/DX11-3D-Scene/README.md

 # DX11-3D-Scene
-Three Dimensional scene within DX11
+Three Dimensional scene within DX11 for an assignment